murillodigital/murillodigital/content/_index.md

 ---
 title: "Leonardo Murillo"
-featured_image: '/images/home_6.jpg'
+featured_image: '/images/home_7.jpg'
 description: "Cloud Architecture and Information Technology, Business, The Mind, Leadership, and The Future"
 ---

+# Welcome!

+My name is **Leonardo Murillo**, I'm a CTO and Entrepreneur.
+I'm passionate about Cloud Native Solutions, DevOps and AllTheOps that followed.
+I'm also organizer of the DevOps + Cloud Native Community in Costa Rica and a DevOps Institute Ambassador.

-Welcome!
-My name is **Leonardo Murillo**, I'm a CTO, cloud solutions architect and systems engineer.
-Technology, entrepreneurship and futurism are some of my passions and this is my opinionated place on the web.
+Technology, entrepreneurship and futurism are some of my interests and this is my opinionated place on the web.
 All reviews and opinions are my own.

 I'm the proud father of a girl and two boys, based off [Costa Rica](https://en.wikipedia.org/wiki/Costa_Rica) but frequent traveler.